User Roles: Calculation of the Restriction Level for a User

 Calculation of the Restriction Level to a Form’s Nested Objects with a Specified Level

 Suppose that a user is assigned the Employee, Warehouse Worker, and Sales Assistant user roles.
 All these roles have the Insert restriction level to the Receipts (IN301000) form.
 For the Release button on this form, the Employee role has the Inherited restriction level (which the system ignores), the Warehouse Worker role has the Revoked level, and the Sales Assistant role has the View Only level.
-As a result, the user has the View Only restriction level (the most permissive level of the two explicitly defined levels) to this button.
-See the following table for an illustration of the example.
+As a result, the user has the Revoked restriction level (the most restrictive level of the two explicitly defined levels) to this button.
+The following table shows how the system calculates the final restriction level to nested objects with a specified level.

 User Roles Restriction Level to the Form Restriction Level to a Nested Object User’s Final Level to the Nested Object